WAaronD/FreeWILLI_wasd/README.md

 - .github/workflows/: Contains GitHub Actions workflows for continuous integration and deployment.
 - .vscode/: Configuration files for Visual Studio Code, including workspace settings and extensions.
 - analysis/: Scripts and tools for analyzing and visualizing data outputs from HarpListen.
-- listener_program/: Source code and resources for the HarpListen program.
+- listener_program/: Source code and resources for the listener_program program.
-- simulator_program/: Source code and resources for the DataLogger Simulator program.
+- simulator_program/: Source code and resources for the simulator_program program.
 - supplemental/: Additional files, documentation, or supporting scripts.
 - .gitignore: Specifies files and directories to be ignored by Git.
 - .gitmodules: Configuration for managing Git submodules.